aristanetworks/anta/docs/advanced_usages/scaling.md

 - ⚡ Tests run concurrently, not in parallel
 - ⚙️ The event loop manages all coroutines and network I/O

-!!! important "Key Concept"
+!!! note "Key Concept"
     While `asyncio` provides excellent concurrency, there are practical limits to how many coroutines can be efficiently managed in a single event loop running on one CPU core.
 High coroutine counts increase event loop overhead, lead to frequent context switching, consume more memory, and may degrade performance.

 ## Resource Management

 This section describes the environment variables to control resource usage provided by ANTA.

-!!! note "Default Values"
+!!! tip "Default Values"
     The values specified in the following examples are the actual default values used by ANTA.
 See the [Performance Tuning](#performance-tuning) section for guidance on adjusting these values.

 ### **Test Concurrency**